SC seeks report from FO on killing of Pak Hindus in India

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Wednesday sought an investigation report from the Foreign Office (FO) of Pakistan on the killings of 11 Pakistani Hindus in India.
+ISLAMABAD: The Supreme Court (SC) on Wednesday sought an investigation report from the Foreign Office (FO) of Pakistan into the killing of 11 Pakistani Hindus in India.